m1212e/easy-rpc-docs/src/routes/1💬 What is easy-rpc/1Overview/+page.md

 # What does it look like?

-A few easy-rpc endpoints might look like this:
+A few easy-rpc endpoints might look like this
 <Code filename="auth.erpc">

 ```erpc